seleznevatatv/BRIL_ITsim/README.md

 Have a look around, try to understand the generated histograms and do with them what you like.

-In case you were batch processing multiple jobs in parallel (or want to merge locally generated files) you can also use the `runAnalysis.sh` script in this repo.
+In case you want to process multiple files you can also use the scripts provided in this repo.
+The script `runAnalysis.sh` works for our private samples, whereas the script `new_runAnalysis.sh` should be used for the centrally produced samples.
 As usual, make sure the paths are ok in the file (meaning you need to change them!).
-Iy will loop over all `step3_pixel_PU_${PU}.${JOBID}.root` files in your data directory and generate the summary.root files for each of them and merge them in the end.
+It will loop over all input files and generate the summary.root files for each of them and merge them in the end.
 The only command line argument is the Pileup step to process (pay attention to provide a double, so for PU 10 use CMD line argument 10.0):

 ```sh
 ./runAnalysis.sh 10.0
 ```

-to process all `step3_XXXXX` files for PU 10 and generate a single summary file for this pileup value.
+to process all files for PU 10 and generate a single summary file for this pileup value.

+#### Running the analysis on the HT Condor batch

+**Under construction!**

-If you have any bug reports or questions, contact me or Cristina Oropeza!
+If you have any bug reports or questions, contact me!